the-data-lab/gstore/README.md

 # gstore
 Semi-external graph engine for trillion-edge graphs.

+NOTE: This code is little old.
+Will update the newer version by 20 november.

 ==========Help file==========
 We will be updating this file as and when required.